Ace4896/advent-of-code/2025/README.md

 ### Day 10

-Feels like Day 9 all over again... part 1 was perfectly fine to brute force and I have no clue how to solve part 2 LOL.
+Feels like Day 9 all over again...

 This is the first day where I found manual parsing to be too tedious, so I added [`regex`](https://crates.io/crates/regex) to help me out.
 Other languages come with regex in their standard library, so I'd say this is perfectly fine.

+Part 1 was solvable with breadth-first search.
+Part 2 can technically be solved with the same approach, but it's too slow and eats up several gigabytes of memory.
+Out of curiosity, I tried solving each machine input in parallel (16 cores / 32 threads) and it went through my PC's 32 GB of RAM within seconds haha.

+I eventually solved part 2 using linear programming, though I passed it to the [`microlp`](https://crates.io/crates/microlp) crate for the actual solution.
+Apparently, I've never used linear programming before?
+Or at least I can't remember anything about it from university...